Pravin1095/JS_DSA/README.md

 # JS_DSA

+Problem Solving Patterns :

+Frequency counter
+Multiple pointers
+Sliding Window
+Divide and Conquer
+Dynamic Programming
+Greedy Algorithms
+BackTracking
+Many more...

+Frequency counters:

+This pattern uses objects or sets to collect values/frequencies of values.
+This can often avoid the need fornested loops or O(n^2) operations with arrays or strings

 Static methods:

 Static method defines a static method which is a utility function so that we can call it with Class and pass the objects as parameters so it performs a function.
 See example in point_class.js